marytts/enst-camille-data/README.md

 ### Audio

-The audio data is provided in the losslessly compressed [FLAC](https://xiph.org/flac/) format, which can be played by a [myriad of software](https://xiph.org/flac/links.html#software), including [Praat](http://praat.org/).
+The audio data is provided in the losslessly compressed [FLAC] format, which can be played by a [myriad of software](https://xiph.org/flac/links.html#software), including [Praat].
 The speaker was recorded at a 44.1 kHz sampling rate, 16 bits per sample, in mono.
 No filters of any sort have been applied to this raw data.

 ### Phonetic segmentation

-Annotations are provided as a single [YAML](http://yaml.org/) file.
+Annotations are provided as a single [YAML] file.
 It contains a list of utterances, each of which consists of
 - a prompt code (file basename),
 - the utterance text,
 - the recording date,
 - utterance start and end times (in seconds) in the FLAC file,
-- the phonetic segments (obtained using the eHMM tool from [Festvox](http://festvox.org/) 2.1), each of which has
+- the phonetic segments (obtained using the eHMM tool from [FestVox] 2.1), each of which has
-  - a label (based on [SAMPA](https://www.phon.ucl.ac.uk/home/sampa/), `_` denotes silence), and
+  - a label (based on [SAMPA], `_` denotes silence), and
   - its end time (in seconds), relative to that utterance's start time

 For example,